 Small businesses have always lived and died by word of mouth.
 Even before the Internet, a business was in trouble if too many people said bad things about it.

 Fast-forward to today, when any customer can say almost anything about your business, and all the world can read it.
 One negative review can cripple a new business.
-Even an established company has to be careful not to rack up too much negative feedback, which is why reputation agencies are hired.
+Even an established company has to be careful not to rack up too much negative feedback, which is why reputation agencies are hired and software such as Velo are used.

 Turns out that online reviews are important.